sonic-net/SONiC/doc/voq/lag_hld.md

 #### teamd: teamsyncd

-* teamsyncd will act as if its single asic sonic system and on local ports LAG management.
-So, there is no changes required in teamsyncd.
+* teamsyncd only deals LAG on the port of its local asic instance.
+So no changes are required in teamsyncd.

 #### orchagent: portsorch
 **Local LAG**: portsorch obtains a system wide unique system_lag_id from centralized database CHASSIS_APP_DB. portsorch sends this system_lag_id in SAI_LAG_ATTR_SYSTEM_PORT_AGGREGATE_ID attribute to SAI while creating LAG in SAI.
 After creating local LAG, the PortChannel with switch_id and system_lag_id is written to the SYSTEM_LAG_TABLE in centralized database CHASSIS_APP_DB.
-As mentioned before, the PortChannels are only locally unique.
-To have unique sytem lag name in the CHASSIS_APP_DB, following naming scheme (similar to the nameing scheme used for naming the system ports) is used.
+A unique name is assigned automatically to each LAG in the system lag table in the CHASSIS_APP_DB using the following naming scheme (similar to the nameing scheme used for naming the system ports).
 ```
-<Host name>|<Asic name>|<Local port channel name>
+<Host name>|<Asic name>|<port channel name in its local asic instance>
 ```
 The _Host name_ and _Asic name_ are available in CONFIG_DB device meta data attributes **hostnmae** and **asic_name** respectively.